cruising-altitude/SimpleModern/README.md

   + Alignment/positioning/spacing fixes and adjustments
 + v1.0.1 (2024-11-01): Removed redundant border colours in rectangle controls.
 + v1.0.0 (2024-10-28): Initial release

-## What's on the roadmap

-+ Support for second-level menu items
-+ Support for dark mode
-+ A version for the mobile phone form factor?
-This remains to be seen as the tablet version runs largely fine on a mobile device.